DavisPL-Teaching/261/project/overview.md

 #### For example:

-- Operating systems: build a process traer, a file syncing utility, or a process scheduler
+- Operating systems: build a process tracer, a file syncing utility, or a process scheduler

-- Computer networks or distributed systems: build a simple a messaging chat, a server/client app, or an RPC
+- Computer networks or distributed systems: build a simple a messaging chat, a server/client app, an RPC protocol, a three-phase commit or Paxos implementations

 - Game development: build a text-based adventure game or a terminal Snake client